Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 With a good VPN, you can use the same level of encryption to make sure no one finds out in advance which Halloween costume you ordered for this year's office party.

-Wide Server Network
+Extensive Server Network

 A server network that spreads across the globe also means you'll have greater access to geo-blocked content.
-Geo-blocking is when an online platform — a streaming platform, for example — limits the content you can access because of your location.
+Geo-blocking is when an online platform — a streaming service, for example — limits the content you can access because of your location.
 The best example of this is Netflix.

 No-Logs Policy